AdityaNair04/AccessAudio/README.md

 # 🎙️ AccessAudio

-### The video call that doesn't assume you can hear or speak.

 A multimodal, accessibility-first conferencing platform where **sign language, facial emotion, speech, Morse code, and haptic vibration** are all first-class channels — translated between each other in real time by computer-vision models and an LLM.

 [![Next.js](https://img.shields.io/badge/Next.js-16-000000?style=flat-square&logo=next.js&logoColor=white)](https://nextjs.org/)